Hardware Tier best practices¶

-Lastly, for a single execution add 1000m CPU and and 1.5GiB RAM for sidecars, and you are left with rougly 6900m CPU and 25GiB RAM that you can use for a single large hardware tier.
+Lastly, for a single execution add 1000m CPU and 1.5GiB RAM for sidecars, and you are left with roughly 6410m CPU and 25GiB RAM that you can use for a single large hardware tier.

 If you want to partition the node into smaller hardware tiers, you will need to account for the sidecar overhear for every execution that you want to colocate.

 As a general rule, larger nodes allow for more flexibility as Kubernetes will take care of efficiently packing your executions onto the available capacity.